In the News, Legal Tech

-Client intake is vital to a successful legal business.
+Client intake is vital to a successful legal department.
 Your team’s primary passion may be the legal work itself.
 But you need to ensure a steady stream of clients coming through the pipeline to them.

 An effective client intake process brings suitable business to your door, collecting and qualifying leads more promptly.
 And it provides a smooth and fuss-free workflow for converting these leads into paying customers - ready for your legal support.